bitkub/bitkub-official-api-docs/websocket-api.md

 market.ticker.\<symbol\>

 #### Description:
 The ticker stream provides real-time data on ticker of the specified symbol.
-Ticker for each symbol is re-calculated on trade order creation, cancellation, and match.
+Ticker for each symbol is re-calculated on trade order creation, cancellation, and fulfillment.

 #### Response:
 ```javascript